There are two definitions of ‘consent’ in ‘sexual cases’:

 If you honestly and reasonably believed that the complainant gave consent, the charges against you may be dismissed.

-Under the Crimes Act, consent is given when a person ‘freely and voluntarily agrees to the sexual intercourse.’
+Under section 61HA of the Crimes Act, consent is given when a person ‘freely and voluntarily agrees to the sexual intercourse.’

 The statutory definition explicitly states a range of situations where consent will not be given, for example, where the other person: